tnakagome/exray/README.md

 LD_PRELOAD and `dlsym()` are OS facilities that allow you to add functionality to or even completely replace functions in shared libraries.
 With the help of these facilities, this library grabs calls to C++ throw and catch statements in libstdc++.so.

-g++ translates throw and catch statements into these function calls, which reside in libstc++.so.
+g++ translates `throw` and `catch` statements into these function calls, which reside in libstc++.so.

     __cxa_throw()
     __cxa_begin_catch()

 libexray.so adds back trace functionality to these functions and `std::rethrow_exception()` as well as `exit()` by interposing calls to them and writing back traces from there.

+For more details on C++ exception handling, this is the reference: https://itanium-cxx-abi.github.io/cxx-abi/abi-eh.html